 SPNF often promotes biodiversity as a stabilising force, reducing pest pressure, supporting beneficial organisms, and creating multiple biomass sources for mulching and soil feeding.
 In mulberry systems, diversification must be designed to avoid competition for water and nutrients during critical regrowth periods.
-Suitable diversification can occur as seasonal intercrops in alleys, boundary plantings, or rotations in adjacent plots that provide mulch material and ecological services without encroaching on mulberry productivity.
+Suitable diversification can occur as seasonal intercrops in alleys, boundary plantingsor rotations in adjacent plots that provide mulch material and ecological services without encroaching on mulberry productivity.
 The regenerative logic is to increase system resilience and resource availability while retaining mulberry’s primary function as a leaf supplier.

-In sericulture, the additional consideration is that plant-protection decisions in diversified landscapes must remain compatible with silkworm safety.
+n sericulture, the additional consideration is that plant-protection decisions in diversified landscapes must remain compatible with silkworm safety.
 Even if diversification reduces pest outbreaks, it can also complicate management if neighbouring crops encourage pesticide use that risks drift or leaf contamination.
 Therefore, the operational translation is to favour diversification pathways that do not require high-toxicity interventions and that can be managed within a low-residue framework consistent with rearing sensitivities.

-4.5.
+.
 Botanical plant protection as a last-resort, risk-managed tool